Shur Creative Partners / Hasbro Intelligence Brief

 Hasbro brings IP, manufacturing, and sign-off.
 We bring the rest.
 That is the whole deal.

 What we want from the first meeting is narrow and specific.
-Not a scope.
-Not a retainer.
-Not a purchase order.
+No scope.
+No retainer.
+No purchase order.

 First-meeting ask

 Sign-off to start Wedge 01 discovery at our cost for thirty days, and a week of working access to Tim Kilpin’s team.
 If we do not earn the engagement in thirty days, we walk.
-If we do, Hasbro has a Creative Partner who has already built the first proof — not a proposal on a stack of proposals.
+If we do, Hasbro has a Creative Partner who has already built the first proof, not a proposal stacked on a hundred other proposals.

 That is the shape.
 We are not asking Hasbro to believe the three wedges on faith.
 We are asking for the runway to show the first one working.

-Hasbro does not need another strategy document.
-It needs a partner who walks in with the brand platform already built, the retail LOI already drafted, and the capital already lined up.
+Hasbro needs a partner who walks in with the brand platform already built, the retail LOI already drafted, and the capital already lined up.
 The toy industry is in structural decline.
-The next billion-dollar brand in the category will not be a toy at all.
-It will be the brand that owns kids participating in real life.
+The next billion-dollar brand in the category will be the brand that owns kids participating in real life, and it will barely be a toy at all.
 Hasbro is the only company with the IP breadth, the manufacturing reach, and the brand permission to own it.

 Nobody has reached for it yet.